ZmnSCPxj/clboss/reproducible/README.md

 This reproducible build for CLBOSS uses [Guix](https://guix.gnu.org) package manager.

-To use, first install Guix and git on your system.
+To use, first install Guix on your system; you will not need to install anything else (everything needed will be installed by Guix during build, in such a way that only the build environment can see them).
-Be warned that Guix can override your system-provided compile tools and libraries (and cause programs you compiled to fail to find the correct library versions), so if you are not ready to transition fully to Guix, do not install anything from within Guix, install *only* Guix and do not use it for anything other than reproducibly building CLBOSS via the script in this directory.
+Be warned that Guix can override your system-provided compile tools and libraries (and cause programs you compiled to fail to find the correct library versions), so if you are not ready to transition fully to Guix, do not install anything using Guix, *only* install Guix and do not use it for anything other than reproducibly building CLBOSS via the script in this directory.
-Then you need to select a particular Guix commit hash, and a specific commit or tag of CLBOSS.
+Then you need to select a particular Guix commit hash, and a specific tag of CLBOSS (or if you want to challenge a specific binary, get the Guix commit and the CLBOSS tag from that binary).

 Then, from a source directory (source tarball or git repo):